State of Illinois

 - Keep, and give, receipts for all co-payments made by a parent.

-Your participation in the Illinois Child Care Assistance Program makes it possible for Illinois children to enjoy the benefits of quality child care.
+Your participation in the Illinois Child Care Assistance Program makes it possible for Illinois children and families to enjoy the benefits of quality child care.
 We understand that you work hard to provide that care, and we want to make sure that you are paid in a fair and timely manner.
 The following questions and answers are provided to help you understand how the payment process works and what you can do to help things run smoothly.

 Your local Child Care Resource and Referral agency will handle your child care payments and can answer any further questions you may have about the program.